Guidance on re-opening of churches for visitors

 This guidance has been produced to help those responsible for managing churches assess their buildings and activities and develop a risk assessment to manage the risks posed by Coronavirus Covid-19.

-Places of Worship have been closed by law since March 2020 and the Welsh Government has set out a broad framework for re-opening based on a ‘traffic-light’ approach as public health advice indicates the restrictions can be eased.
+Places of Worship were closed by law in March 2020 and the Welsh Government has set out a broad framework for re-opening based on a ‘traffic-light’ approach as public health advice indicates the restrictions can be eased.
 The traffic lights are:

 - Lockdown: Closure of places of worship with exceptions for funeral and cremations